smallt-TAO/LeetCode/README.md

 Clever use the few pointer to finish the hard job.
 What I want to point the LRU Cache.
 GOOD JOB

+# Time 08/26/2016
+In the model of string, encounter a lot of problems.
+What make me restless is the clever code I can't understand.
+It makes me so depressed。